Preah Maha Ghosananda: Dhammayietra

 In 1992, during the first year of the United Nations sponsored peace agreement, Maha Ghosananda led the first nationwide Dhammayietra, a peace march or pilgrimage, across Cambodia in an effort to begin restoring the hope and spirit of the Cambodian people.
+In 1992 he also published a book titled Step by Step.

 The 16-day, 125-mile peace walk passed through territory still littered with landmines from the Khmer Rouge.
 The initial walk consisted of approximately 350 monks, nuns, and lay Buddhists who escorted around 100 Cambodians from refugee camps to their villages in Cambodia.
 This was carried out without official permission from Thai or Cambodian officials to cross the border.
 By the time the march reached Phnom Penh it had grown in size significantly, and drew coverage from the international media.
 In recognition of his contributions, King Sihanouk bestowed on Maha Goshananda the title samdech song santipeap ('Leader of Religion and Peace') later that year.
+In 1992 he published a book titled Step by Step.

 The Dhammayietra became an annual walk which Maha Ghosananda led a number of times, despite the danger during the Khmer Rouge years.
 In 1995, the Dhammayietra consisted of almost 500 Cambodian Buddhist monks, nuns and precept-taking lay people.
 They were joined by The Interfaith Pilgrimage for Peace and Life.
 Together the two groups crossed Cambodia from the Thai border all the way to Vietnam, spending several days walking through Khmer Rouge-controlled territory along the way.
 For his teachings on non-violence and establishing Buddhist temples throughout the world that root his exiled people in their religion of peace, he was presented with the Peace Abbey Courage of Conscience Award.

+Death and Legacy

+He died in Northampton, Massachusetts on March 12, 2007.
+Peace walks have continued in Cambodia after his death.

-He had been called "the Gandhi of Cambodia."
-Maha Ghosananda was nominated for the Nobel Peace Prize by the chair of the U.S. Senate Foreign Relations Committee, Claiborne Pell.
+He had been called "the Gandhi of Cambodia." and was a leading figure in engaged Buddhism.
+Ghosananda was nominated for the Nobel Peace Prize by the chair of the U.S. Senate Foreign Relations Committee, Claiborne Pell.
 He was again nominated in 1995, 1996, and 1997 for his work in bringing peace to Cambodia.
 He also acted as an adviser to the Buddhist Peace Fellowship and resided part-time in the Palelai Buddhist Temple and Monastery in Philadelphia, Pennsylvania, United States.

-He died in Northampton, Massachusetts on March 12, 2007.